-All hiring managers and administrative support staff should be familiar with the federal deadlines for I-9 and E-Verify and the risks of non-compliance, as described on this page.
+I-9 Partners should be familiar with the federal deadlines for I-9 and E-Verify and the risks of non-compliance, as described on this page.
 Each hiring department is responsible for having procedures in place to collect the I-9 prior to, or no later than, the employee’s first work day.

 Training for HR Contacts and Delegates is available on-demand

 - Workday Form I-9 Rules

 - Setup Onboarding Dashboard – Workday Instructional Guide

 In addition, the federal government provides the I-9 Central webpage, the E-Verify User Manual (PDF) and the I-9 Handbook for Employers (PDF).
 These are easy to navigate resources with detailed explanations and illustrations.

 Finally, HR Contacts and Delegates must be familiar with the paper version of the Form I-9 (PDF) and the Form I-9 Instructions.
 You should be prepared to provide the instructions included in the paper form to the employee while completing an electronic I-9.

 Every employee of the University must complete the Form I-9 and E-Verify at the time of hire.
 This includes staff, faculty, and student employees as well as casual and temporary workers who are paid by voucher or on a flat-rate basis.
 If you are unsure whether a person should be considered an employee or an independent contractor, please refer to the Employee/Independent Contractor Classification Checklist [PDF].
 Please refer to the following paragraphs and the chart below to determine when an I-9 is needed and when a new one is required for returning employees.